2009 Shanxi mine blast

 The Shanxi mine blast (山西屯蘭煤礦事故 (山西屯兰煤矿事故)) was a pre-dawn explosion that occurred in a mine in Gujiao city near Taiyuan, the capital of Shanxi province of China on 21 February 2009.
 Four hundred and thirty six were in the mine at the time of the explosion.
 According to the state-run Xinhua News Agency, rescue efforts concluded at 6 p.m.
 (CST), February 22 with all trapped miners located; the death toll was 74, with 114 in the hospital and five in critical condition.
 Many of the injured are being treated for carbon monoxide poisoning.
 The death toll indicates that this is the most lethal accident reported in China's mining industry since December 2007, when 105 people died in a mine explosion—that accident also took place in Shanxi.

 Accident details

 The pre-dawn explosion occurred at 2:17 a.m.
 (CST) as 436 workers were in the Tunlan Coal Mine in Gujiao city.
 Xinhua News Agency reported that over four hundred men were working when the explosion occurred but that most escaped unhindered and unhurt.
 One hundred rescuers worked at the scene in Gujiao city as dozens of miners remained trapped.
 China Central TV (CCTV) broadcast footage of rescuers in orange suits and red helmets with headlamps entering an elevator where they were lowered into the mine shaft as injured miners were taken into ambulances.
 A fire in the shaft was said to be blocking the progress of the rescuers.
 There were also reports of trapped miners using mobile phones to call relatives to discuss their plight.

-A two-minute silence is planned in recognition of the dead on the 25th of February.
+A two-minute silence is planned in recognition of the dead on 25 February.